 Also, I am pleased to report that on July 14, a bipartisan group of legislators — Senators Lindsey Graham (R-SC), Kirsten Gillibrand (D-NY), and Dick Durbin (D-IL) and Representatives Morgan Griffith (R-VA), Cheri Bustos (D-IL), and Pramila Jayapal (D-WA) — introduced the Ending Forced Arbitration of Sexual Assault & Sexual Harassment Act to prohibit the use of forced arbitration in sexual assault and sexual harassment claims.
 I will keep you informed as this important legislation progresses.

 We will continue to keep you updated on federal rule changes, as the same rules often are adopted at the state level.

 A Discovery Subcommittee of the Advisory Committee on Civil Rules has requested public comments on privilege log practice as part of an informal comment period that runs from now until August 1, 2021; however, comments can be submitted after this date.
 The subcommittee is considering whether to update Rule 26(b)(5)(A) regarding privilege logs.
 AAJ knows that there are many concerns related to privilege logs and wants members to make their concerns known.
 We encourage you to write and submit a comment on your firm’s letterhead outlining any issues or problems with privilege logs that you want the committee to be aware of.
 For more information, including how to submit a comment, please email Sue Steinman at email@example.com or Amy Brogioli at firstname.lastname@example.org.

 Fighting for You and Your Clients

 Thank you for your continued support.
-Despite these difficult times, AAJ continues to fight all attempts to deny access to justice.
+AAJ will continue to fight all attempts to deny access to justice.
 We will keep you informed about important developments and welcome your input.
 You can reach me at email@example.com.